3 min read

 Service delivery with fast reliable connection, security, and a choice of contract options have become the expected norm and are no longer a competitive differentiator.
 Which means that if Telcos wish to delight customers, it has to start much earlier in the customer journey.
-This requires an understanding of industry trends and customer needs, and the ability to optimize digital experiences in a way that delivers on constantly evolving expectations.
+This requires an understanding of industry and customer experience trends and customer needs, and the ability to optimize digital experiences in a way that delivers on constantly evolving expectations.

 Customers are craving personalized services as it can be frustrating to have to sift through the thousands of possible choices when it comes to selecting a new contract or upgrade.
 This is the ideal opportunity for Telcos to leverage data to delight customers with relevant and value filled offers, by helping them find the best option and facilitating an effortless sign up process.

 Environmental awareness is growing among customers and tech companies are often called out for fueling electronic waste through planned obsolescence.
 A prime example is introducing new models of mobile phones and encouraging upgrades long before the products reach the end of their lifespan.